Pivot and tabs

 Get the sample code

-See all of the XAML controls in an interactive format.
+- XAML Controls Gallery sample - See all the XAML controls in an interactive format.